prefix-dev/pixi/docs/reference/pixi_manifest.md

     The `index-strategy` only changes PyPI package resolution and not conda package resolution.

 ## The `dependencies` table(s)
+??? info "Details regarding the dependencies"
+    For more detail regarding the dependency types, make sure to check the [Run, Host, Build](../advanced/dependency_types.md) dependency documentation.

 This section defines what dependencies you would like to use for your project.